QuinnLieuAsh/Habit-Tracker/README.md

 - As a user, I want to be able to create different categories of habits.
 - As a user, I want to have the option to save my Habits and my progess.
 - As a user, I want to be able to load my Habits from file.

+# Instructions for End User

+- You can generate the first required action related to the user story "adding multiple Xs to a Y" by clicking Create New Habit Button.
+Which will add the button do your habit list.
+It will also show a subset of all habits as your todo habits.
+- You can generate the second required action related to the user story "adding multiple Xs to a Y" by clicking View All Habits button to see all of the habits within your tracker, including those which having been removed from todo because you have clicked Record Habit button.
+- You can locate my visual component by Looking in the bottom right corner of app.
+The xp boost animation will play when Record Habit button is pressed.
+Additionally, upon reaching your set goal, you will see the reward message displayed on the panel.
+- You can save the state of my application by clicking the exit button on the window.
+User will see a pop up window with the option to save.
+- You can reload the state of my application by opening the app, user will be asked if they want to reload their saved progress.